 If you’re in Johannesburg you can head to the Lego Certified Store in Sandton City for a peek at the Mustang, or to pick one up.
 Though be warned, there’s limited stock and it’s unlikely to survive the weekend.
 Alternatively, you can pick one up online over here.
 In either instance it’s going to set you back R2 300.
 But then, that’s a whole lot less than the monthly instalment on a full-sized Mustang.

-Craig is Stuff magazine's editor.
-He provides tech analysis and commentary for TV stations like eNCA, CNBC Africa and BusinessDay TV, and radio stations like 702, CapeTalk, PowerFM, MetroFM and Classic FM.
-You can contact him via firstname.lastname@example.org
+Craig was Stuff magazine's editor until September 2019.
+He also provided tech analysis and commentary for TV stations like eNCA, CNBC Africa and BusinessDay TV, and radio stations like 702, CapeTalk, PowerFM, MetroFM and Classic FM.

 He now lives in New York, and is 5FM's tech correspondent for its (tech)5 segment that airs every Wednesday at 12h40.
 You can reach him on email@example.com